GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 2. For any liquid waste you have not aspirated (e.g., 10cm dishes you are done with), use a serological pipette to add bleach to any waste plates/containers/tubes.
 3. Spread the waste out slightly so all waste will get UV'd.
-4. (**BSL2+**) Soak a paper towel with Pre-Empt and wipe down the exterior of any materials that are to be removed from the BSC and stored (e.g. media, concentrated virus, plates and dishes with cells).
+4. (**BSL2+**) Soak a paper towel with Pre-Empt and wipe down the exterior of any materials that are to be removed from the BSC and stored (e.g., media, concentrated virus, plates and dishes with cells).
-5. (**BSL2+**) With a Pre-Empt soaked paper towel, wipe down any pipettes, tip boxes, asipirator, or any other equipment that you may have touched while working with virus-containing media.
+5. (**BSL2+**) With a Pre-Empt soaked paper towel, wipe down any pipettes, tip boxes, aspirator, or any other equipment that you may have touched while working with virus-containing media.
 6. Remove your second pair of gloves, putting them in the benchtop biowaste container.
 7. Remove any non-waste cells, collected virus, small molecules, etc. from the hood (you may put on a fresh second pair of gloves, but the outside of these tubes should be decontaminated by Pre-Empt in Step 4).
 8. Leaving all trash inside, close the sash on the BSC.
-Set a fifteen minute alarm!
+Set a fifteen minute timer!
-9. Fifteen minutes later, with full PPE (double gloves and sleeves), open the hood again.
+9. Fifteen minutes later, with full PPE (double gloves and sleeves, only required for **BSL2+**), open the hood again.
    Aspirate bleached liquid waste, finish with another bleach rinse of the aspirator, and collect all trash.
 Take the trash bag out and throw it in the biowaste containers.
 10. Spray Pre-Empt on the surface of the BSC.
-Wait one minute or longer, and then wipe up the Pre-Empt by spraying ethanol. on the surface.
+Wait one minute or longer, and then wipe up the Pre-Empt by spraying 70% ethanol on the surface.
 Once the surface is looking nice, close the hood.
 11. The hood is usable after the second UV cycle!